smartgeber Logo

 Understanding the Two Main Types of Science Fiction

-Hard science fiction is characterized by a strong emphasis on scientific accuracy and technical detail.
-Authors of this type of science fiction strive to create stories that adhere closely to the known laws of physics and scientific principles.
-The narrative often revolves around technological advancements and their implications.
+Hard science fiction is characterized by its focus on scientific accuracy and technical detail.
+Authors of this type of science fiction strive to create stories that adhere closely to the laws of physics and other scientific principles.
+The narratives often revolve around technology, space exploration, and the potential future of humanity based on current scientific understanding.

 Themes and Storytelling in Hard Science Fiction

-Soft science fiction, on the other hand, places less emphasis on scientific accuracy and more on social sciences, such as psychology, sociology, and anthropology.
-This type of science fiction focuses on the impact of futuristic settings and technologies on individuals and societies.
+Soft science fiction, on the other hand, places less emphasis on scientific accuracy and more on human elements such as emotions, relationships, and societal issues.
+This type of science fiction often explores speculative ideas and philosophical questions, using science as a backdrop rather than a focal point.

 Themes and Storytelling in Soft Science Fiction